UMWEDU/umw-admissions-sync/_pages/visit.md

 <h2>On campus:</h2>
 <ul>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Tours &amp; information sessions</a>: Learn about UMW and take a student-led tour.
 Separate sessions are offered for high school students, transfer students, and those interested in our graduate courses.
 Sessions are held Monday through Friday at 10:30 a.m. and 2 p.m. and most Saturdays at 10:30 a.m.
 Registration for sessions is in Lee Hall, room 301.</li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/Search">Transfer information sessions</a>:  Learn about the transfer admissions process at UMW and take a student-led tour.
-For summer 2017, sessions will be held on Wednesday afternoons beginning at 3:30 p.m. with the campus tour immediately following.
+Sessions will be held on Wednesday afternoons beginning at 3:30 p.m. with the campus tour immediately following.
 Registration for sessions is in Lee Hall, room 301.</li>
  	<li><a href="/admissions/visit/open-houses/">Open houses</a>: Get a glimpse of UMW academics, athletics, and student life.
 See classrooms, residence halls, and other key campus spots.</li>
  	<li><a href="/admissions/visit/shadow-a-student/">Shadow a student</a>: Get up close and personal!
 Pick your visit (fall or spring) based on your academic interests and follow a current student through a typical day on campus.
 Reserved for high school seniors.</li>
  	<li><a href="https://umw.askadmissions.net/Portal/EI/GroupUrl?gid=53045964a5260b561642578a0eff909e407e44">Interview</a>: Applying to UMW as a first-year student?
 Share who you are with our Admissions staff directly.
 Interviews are not required, but will place you in consideration for a “top-up” scholarship that ranges between $1,000-$7,000.
 Interviews are reserved for high school seniors and will resume later this summer through February 1, 2018 for fall 2018 admission candidates.</li>